All Episodes

 I mean, do you teach in this school?

-Um I'm the communications coordinator for the entire district.
+I'm the communications coordinator for the entire district.

 Oh, okay.

-So uh so you're the spokesperson.
+So you're the spokesperson?

-Uh absolutely for the district.
+For the district.

 That's correct.

-When I say difficulties, I mean have there been incidents of difficulties between non-Muslim and Muslim students.
+When I say difficulties, I mean, have there been incidents of difficulties between non-Muslim and Muslim students?

-Um it it was at that time that there were high tensions among Arab Americans and non-Arab Americans.
+It was at that time that there were high tensions among Arab Americans and non-Arab Americans.

-But within our school district now, um there we we don't have those kinds of of conflicts because um these are our neighbors, these are our friends, these are people that we know, we grow up with them, they're American citizens, and y nothing more than that.
+But within our school district now, we don't have those kinds of conflicts because these are our neighbors.

 Yes, but it's nothing different than what occurs in other high schools among high school kids arguing about girls or football or what have you.

-Or cell phones or plane flights, sir.
+Or cell phones or plane flights, or okay.

 The problem I'm having is that all the terrorists seem to be Muslim.

-Including possibly two of your graduates.
+Well, it sometimes including possibly two of your graduates.

-Well, I I hope that's not the fact.
+Well, I hope that's not the fact.

 I hope that that doesn't turn out to be the case.